originaltype/kufam/README.md

 ## Build Process

-The fonts can be built with by running a .sh script using a terminal.
+The fonts can be build with by running a .sh script using a terminal.

 ### Step 1: Set up the project locally